Licuala

 Licuala is a genus of palms, in the tribe Trachycarpeae, commonly found in tropical forests of southern China, Southeast Asia, the Himalayas, New Guinea and the western Pacific Ocean islands.

 Description and uses

 Licuala spp. are fan palms, with the leaves mostly circular in outline, sometimes undivided but more usually divided into wedge-shaped segments.
 Licuala acutifida is the source of cane for the walking stick nicknamed the Penang-lawyer by colonials, probably from the Malay phrase pinang liyar for a wild areca, although the term may also refer to the use of these canes as deadly knobkerries to assassinate litigious enemies.
 Several species of Licuala have been transferred into a new genus Lanonia.

 Species

-Plants of the World Online as of February 2021 includes 167 accepted species:
+As of March 2026, Plants of the World Online accepts the following 149 species: